Noah-Parsons/neutron-drip-line/docs/START_HERE.md

 # Start here

-This guide assumes you know nothing about this project, nuclear physics or R.
+This guide assumes you know nothing about this project, nuclear physics, or R.
-Words you might not know are explained in [GLOSSARY.md](GLOSSARY.md).
+Definitions are provided in [GLOSSARY.md](GLOSSARY.md).

 ---

-## 1. The project in two minutes
+## 1. The project

 Every atom has a tiny centre called the **nucleus**, made of **protons** and **neutrons**.

 Take an element, say oxygen, and imagine adding neutrons to its nucleus one at a time.
 For a while the nucleus holds on to them.
 It becomes a heavier version (an **isotope**) of oxygen.
-Then at some point, one more neutron just falls straight back out.
+Then at some point, one more neutron falls straight back out.
 The nucleus can't hold it.

 That edge is the **neutron drip line**.
 Past it, that version of the element **cannot exist**.

-Here's the problem: **nobody has measured where that edge is for most elements.** Experiments have reached it only for the lightest ones, up to about neon (element 10).
+The problem: **nobody has measured where that edge is for most elements.** Experiments have reached it only for the lightest ones, up to about neon (element 10).
 For everything heavier, we rely on formulas that predict it, and the formulas disagree.